 Do they speak English in Tuscany?

 English is widely spoken in Tuscany due to the tourism industry.
 This is particularly true in places like Florence and Pisa and in coastal towns, as these are where many tourists visit.

-Luckily, there are plenty of Italian language schools in Tuscany, many of which are geared towards expats.
+Luckily, there are plenty of Italian language schools in Tuscany, many of which are geared toward expats.
 And, if attending a formal school doesn’t appeal to you, you’ll likely find a group of local expats and Italians who you can gather into a language exchange group.

 The pros and cons of living in Tuscany

 There’s very little about living in Tuscany that could be considered a negative.
-But, it’s worth considering these minor points before settling on this as your new place to live.
+But it’s worth considering these minor points before settling on this as your new place to live.

 Here’s a list of the main pros and cons of living in Tuscany.

 1. Great sense of community